paulkarpenko/us-code-ui/uscode/title-02-the-congress/chapter-045-congressional-pay-and-benefits.md

 Section is comprised of subsecs. (a) to (f) and (j) of section 105 of Pub.
 L. 90–57, the Legislative Branch Appropriation Act, 1968.
 Subsec. (j), which was redesignated subsec. (g) of this section for purposes of codification, was repealed by Pub.
 L. 104–186.
 Other subsections of such section 105 provided as follows: subsecs. (g) and (h) amended [section 4507(b) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title2-section4507/b&num=0&edition=prelim) and [section 5533(c) of title 5](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title5-section5533/c&num=0&edition=prelim), respectively; subsec. (i) repealed sections 60f, 72a–1, 72a–1a, and 72a–4 of this title and amended provisions set out as a note under [section 4571 of this title](./chapter-045-congressional-pay-and-benefits.md#section-4571); subsec. (k) is set out as an Effective Date note below.

 #### Amendments
 2022—Subsec. (d)(1)(A).
 The table was revised upward, effective Jan.
+1, 2023, by section 6(b) of Salary Directive of President pro tempore of the Senate, Dec.
+28, 2022, set out as a note under [section 4571 of this title](./chapter-045-congressional-pay-and-benefits.md#section-4571), which deemed dollar amounts in table in effect on Dec.
+31, 2021, to be increased by an additional 4.86 percent.

+The table was revised upward, effective Jan.
 1, 2022, by section 6(b) of Salary Directive of President pro tempore of the Senate, Mar.
-15, 2022, set out as a note under [section 4571 of this title](./chapter-045-congressional-pay-and-benefits.md#section-4571), which deemed dollar amounts in table in effect on Dec.
+15, 2022, formerly set out as a note under [section 4571 of this title](./chapter-045-congressional-pay-and-benefits.md#section-4571), which deemed dollar amounts in table in effect on Dec.
 31, 2021, to be increased by an additional 3.02 percent.

 Pub.
 L. 117–103, § 102, revised table upward, deeming dollar amounts in table, as adjusted by law and in effect on Sept.
 30, 2021, to be increased by an additional $75,000 each.

 Subsec. (d)(2).
 Pub.
-L. 117–103 substituted “the annual rate of basic pay in effect for level II of the Executive Schedule under [section 5313 of title 5](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title5-section5313&num=0&edition=prelim)” for “$173,900”.
+L. 117–103, § 213(a)(1), substituted “the annual rate of basic pay in effect for level II of the Executive Schedule under [section 5313 of title 5](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title5-section5313&num=0&edition=prelim)” for “$173,900”.

+Figure “$3,293” to be deemed to refer, effective Jan.
+1, 2023, to the figure “$3,454”, see section 6(c)(1) of Salary Directive of President pro tempore of the Senate, Dec.
+28, 2022, set out as a note under [section 4571 of this title](./chapter-045-congressional-pay-and-benefits.md#section-4571).

 Figure “$3,196” to be deemed to refer, effective Jan.
 1, 2022, to the figure “$3,293”, see section 6(c)(1) of Salary Directive of President pro tempore of the Senate, Mar.
-15, 2022, set out as a note under [section 4571 of this title](./chapter-045-congressional-pay-and-benefits.md#section-4571).
+15, 2022, formerly set out as a note under [section 4571 of this title](./chapter-045-congressional-pay-and-benefits.md#section-4571).

 Subsec. (e)(3)(B).
 Pub.
-L. 117–103 substituted “the annual rate of basic pay in effect for level II of the Executive Schedule under [section 5313 of title 5](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title5-section5313&num=0&edition=prelim)” for “$173,900”.
+L. 117–103, § 213(a)(1), substituted “the annual rate of basic pay in effect for level II of the Executive Schedule under [section 5313 of title 5](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title5-section5313&num=0&edition=prelim)” for “$173,900”.

 Subsec. (f).
 Pub.
-L. 117–103 substituted “the annual rate of basic pay in effect for level II of the Executive Schedule under [section 5313 of title 5](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title5-section5313&num=0&edition=prelim)” for “$173,900”.
+L. 117–103, § 213(a)(1), substituted “the annual rate of basic pay in effect for level II of the Executive Schedule under [section 5313 of title 5](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title5-section5313&num=0&edition=prelim)” for “$173,900”.

+Figure “$3,293” to be deemed to refer, effective Jan.
+1, 2023, to the figure “$3,454”, see section 7(a) of Salary Directive of President pro tempore of the Senate, Dec.
+28, 2022, set out as a note under [section 4571 of this title](./chapter-045-congressional-pay-and-benefits.md#section-4571).

 Figure “$3,196” to be deemed to refer, effective Jan.
 1, 2022, to the figure “$3,293”, see section 7(a) of Salary Directive of President pro tempore of the Senate, Mar.
-15, 2022, set out as a note under [section 4571 of this title](./chapter-045-congressional-pay-and-benefits.md#section-4571).
+15, 2022, formerly set out as a note under [section 4571 of this title](./chapter-045-congressional-pay-and-benefits.md#section-4571).

 2021—Subsec. (d)(1)(A).
 The table was revised upward, effective Jan.
 1, 2021, by section 6(b) of Salary Directive of President pro tempore of the Senate, Jan.
-5, 2021, formerlyset out as a note under [section 4571 of this title](./chapter-045-congressional-pay-and-benefits.md#section-4571), which deemed dollar amounts in table in effect on Dec.
+5, 2021, formerly set out as a note under [section 4571 of this title](./chapter-045-congressional-pay-and-benefits.md#section-4571), which deemed dollar amounts in table in effect on Dec.
 31, 2020, to be increased by an additional 1.0 percent.

 Subsec. (d)(2).
 Figure “$3,164” to be deemed to refer, effective Jan.
 1, 2021, to the figure “$3,196”, see section 6(c)(1) of Salary Directive of President pro tempore of the Senate, Jan.
 5, 2021, formerly set out as a note under [section 4571 of this title](./chapter-045-congressional-pay-and-benefits.md#section-4571).